 Iron fallout and tar are two of the most common contaminants that settle on the paintwork and bond to it.
 You can remove them using chemical decontamination, rather than physical decontamination (claying).

 Simply wash your car as usually, then use tar remover and iron fallout remover sprays to dissolve this kind of contamination.
 The great thing is, that they won’t degrade the ceramic coating nearly as much as a clay.

 And since you aren’t actually touching the paintwork, you don’t run the risk of abrading the contamination away like a clay bar does.

 If you’re looking for a good iron fallout remover, then check out Bilt Hamber Korrosol.
 It’s my go to choice because it’s very cheap and cost-effective.
-It does a great job at decontaminating the paint, without being too aggressive.
+My favourite tar remover is the Garage Therapy /Zero: Tar Remover.

 Of course, you don’t need to use an iron fallout or tar remover that often.
 Every 6 months on a daily driver that’s stored outside is usually adequate.

 Keeping a Coated Car Contaminant Free